 PE Central - The Web Site for Physical Education Teachers

 The latest information about developmentally appropriate physical education programs for children and youth can be found at PE Central, along with lesson ideas, assessment ideas and more.

 Project ACES is the worlds largest exercise class.
 ACES is an acronym for "All Children Exercise Simultaneously."
 This link can provide information on how a classroom can become a participant.

 American Council on Exercise

-This is an informational site on fitness including a focus on physicial activity for children.
+This is an informational site on fitness including a focus on physical activity for children.

 American Dietetic Association